Role of the Superintendent

 - Respects and honours the Board’s role and responsibilities and facilitates the implementation of that role as defined in Board policy.

-- Attends all Board meetings and makes recommendations on matters requiring Board action by providing accurate information and reports as are needed to ensure the making of informed decisions.
+- Attends (or designates attendance for) all Board meetings and makes recommendations on matters requiring Board action by providing accurate information and reports as are needed to ensure the making of informed decisions.

 - Provides the information and counsel which the Board requires to perform its role.